zazazabo/nasa-injector/README.md

 This makes it so when you stream the game in discord or OBS the rendering is stream proof because we draw after discord and OBS captures the screen.

 <img src="https://imgur.com/dWgargZ.png"/>

+# Detection

+This project can easily be detected by checking for dxgi.dll IAT hooks on EtwEventWrite and stack walking of threads that execute EtwEventWrite.
+Inserting a pml4e into a pml4 is also detected as the PFN database contains all of the PFNs for a specific process and if a new PML4E is inserted it will be pointing at other processes PFNs.